lsst-sqre/phalanx/docs/admin/migrating-secrets.rst

 We introduced a new command-line-driven secrets management system for Phalanx environments in September of 2023.
 This page documents how to migrate to the new system from the older scripts in :file:`installer`.

-These instructions assume that, if you are using 1Password for static secrets, you have already set up a 1Password vault and corresponding :px-app:`1Password Connect server <onepassword-connect-dev>` for this environment, but that vault may be empty.
+These instructions assume that, if you are using 1Password for static secrets, you have already set up a 1Password vault and enabled the :px-app:`1Password Connect server <onepassword-connect>` for this environment.
+If you have not yet done this, see :doc:`/applications/onepassword-connect/add-new-environment`.

 In all :command:`phalanx` commands listed below, replace ``<environment>`` with the short identifier of your environment.